Georgetown University, BSc Foreign Service

-I knew I wanted to do a postgraduate degree in economics but I was looking for a programme that focused as much on theory as on the application of principles in real-world business contexts, something the ESB course does very well.
-I was also really excited about studying at a university like Imperial College that is on the scientific and technological cutting-edge.
+I knew I wanted to do a postgraduate degree in economics but I was looking for a programme that focused as much on theory as on the application of principles in real-world business contexts, something the MSc Economics & Strategy for Business does very well.
+I was also really excited about studying at a university like Imperial that is on the scientific and technological cutting-edge.

 What makes the MSc Economics & Strategy for Business at Imperial College Business School unique?

-The ESB programme is unique because it provides students with a holistic approach to business studies.
-The course includes both quantitative and qualitative modules and teaches a mix of hard analytical and softer managerial skills as well as subjects like marketing and contracting.
+The MSc Economics & Strategy for Business programme is unique because it provides students with a holistic approach to business studies.
+The programme includes both quantitative and qualitative modules and teaches a mix of hard analytical and softer managerial skills as well as subjects like marketing and contracting.
 The programme prepares students to tackle problems or projects from all angles, something which is useful no matter where you end up working after graduation.

 What aspects of the programme do you most enjoy?

-The programme is still somewhat new which means that students have a lot of influence on how the course will change and evolve, which is great.
-Programme coordinators are always asking for our input and ideas, and several students have organised additional sessions and tutorials that I’m sure will become formal parts of the course in years to come.
+The programme is still somewhat new which means that students have a lot of influence on how the programme will change and evolve, which is great.
+Programme coordinators are always asking for our input and ideas, and several students have organised additional sessions and tutorials that I’m sure will become formal parts of the programme in years to come.

 Which has been your favourite module so far and why?

 I really enjoyed Macroeconomics for Business because it was a great balance between theory and practice.
 We derived systems of equations and replicated models but also spent significant amounts of time discussing recent events and global trends and examining case studies from financial crises in years and decades past.

 Which seminars, events or guest lectures at the school have been useful in developing your skills and knowledge?